Monstera Peru is an easy-to-care plant widely admired for its glossy, dark green, and deeply veined foliage.

 - Place the plant in the center and fill the sides with potting mix (not up to the top).

 - Remove the accumulated water and place your plant in a warm, indirect light location.

-In any case, it is a smart option to prune the plant on a regular basis to keep it neat and attractive.
-It also contributes to their overall health.
+It is smart to prune the plant regularly to keep it neat and attractive and contribute to its overall health.